flicstar/editing-codes/style-and-phrasing/crisp.md

 # Code: CRISP

-> **CRISP:** Write sentences that are spare and concise.
+> Write sentences that are spare and concise.
 Use occasional longer sentences to vary
 > the rhythm of your writing.
 Aim for active voice, rhythm, and pace.
 Avoid flowery,
 > long-winded words and sentences.